Curve counting and S-duality: Introduction

 \subsection{Acknowledgements}

-We thank Arend Bayer, Luis Garcia, Chunyi Li, Jan Manschot, Davesh Maulik and Rahul Pandharipande for their generous help with this paper.
-Our intellectual debt to Yukinobu Toda is described in Section \ref{related}.
+We thank Arend Bayer, Luis Garcia, Chunyi Li, Jan Manschot, Davesh Maulik, Rahul Pandharipande and an anonymous referee for their generous help with this paper.
+Our intellectual debt to Yukinobu Toda is described in Section~\ref{related}.

-We acknowledge the support of an EPSRC postdoctoral fellowship EP/T018658/1, an EPSRC grant EP/R013349/1 and a Royal Society research professorship.